Putin names new Cabinet as key members of Russian govt stay

 Immediately after announcing the proposed changes last week, Putin fired Prime Minister Dmitry Medvedev, who had the job for eight years, and named tax chief Mikhail Mishustin to succeed him.

 On Tuesday, Putin issued a decree outlining the structure of the new Cabinet and named its members.
-He appointed his economic adviser Andrei Belousov as first deputy prime minister and named
+He appointed his economic adviser Andrei Belousov as first deputy prime minister and named eight deputy prime ministers, including some new names, such as Dmitry Chernyshenko who was the head of the organizing committee for the 2014 Sochi Olympics.

 Foreign Minister Sergey Lavrov, Defense Minister Sergei Shoigu and Finance Minister Anton Siluanov have retained their jobs.
-Siluanov, however, was stripped of his additional title of the first deputy prime minister he had in the old Cabinet.
+Siluanov, however, was stripped of his additional role of first deputy prime minister, which he had in the old Cabinet.

+Other leading figures in the previous Cabinet, including Energy Minister Alexander Novak, Industry and Trade Minister Denis Manturov, Interior Minister Vladimir Kolokoltsev and Emergencies Minister Yevgeny Zinichev, also stayed.

+Medvedev’s longtime associate, Alexander Konovalov, lost the job of justice minister, and Konstantin Chuikchenko, who was chief of staff, was moved to succeed him.

 Putin met with members of the new Cabinet on Tuesday, hailing it as “well-balanced.”